silsgs/ClockTransitions/README.md

 * Rationalize the design of new molecules with better structural properties to enhance the robustness of the clock transitions.

+## Related Article

+This work has been published as a scientific article in Chemical Science.
+You can check it now under the following DOI:
+DOI: 10.1039/D0SC01187H

 ## Requierements
 - python 2.7